gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 export const swcConfig = defineDevConfig(targets);
 ```

-Then, open the `webpack.dev.js` file and use the the [defineDevRemoteModuleConfig](/reference/webpack/defineDevRemoteModuleConfig.md) function to configure webpack:
+Then, open the `webpack.dev.js` file and use the [defineDevRemoteModuleConfig](/reference/webpack/defineDevRemoteModuleConfig.md) function to configure webpack:

 ```js !#6-12 remote-module/webpack.dev.js
 // @ts-check